Allow Google log in for readers

 In this step, you'll copy the Oauth Client ID and Oauth Secret generated above into KnowledgeOwl.

-1. In KnowledgeOwl, go to Settings > Security.
+1. In KnowledgeOwl, go to Security and access > Security settings.

-3. Paste your Client ID and Client Secret from Google Cloud Platform into the corresponding fields in KnowledgeOwl.
+3. Paste your Client ID from Google Cloud Platform into the Google API client ID field.

 Step 5: Turn on Google login for readers (KO)